Monitoring and surveys

 Aeroecology

-Waardenburg Ecology is active is a range of ecosystems, including in the air.
-The study of how organisms, such as birds bats and insects, interact with the aerosphere is becoming increasingly important for a full understanding of impacts of human activities.
-We have been studying airbourne animals for decades and have experience of specialist technologies such as radar, aerial surveys, audio recorders and tracking devices.
+The study of how organisms, such as birds, bats and insects, interact with the aerosphere is becoming increasingly important for a complete understanding of the impacts of human activities.
+Waardenburg Ecology has been studying airbourne animals for decades and has experience of specialist technologies for studying wildlife, such as radar, aerial surveys, audio recorders and tracking devices.

 Bird's-eye view

-Aerial surveys are carried out using experienced observers and we have worked with the same pilot since 2004.
-This ensures safe and accurate surveys.
-We have also experience of digital aerial surveys.
+Aerial surveys are carried out using experienced observers and we have worked with the same pilot since 2004, ensuring safe and accurate surveys.
+We also have experience of digital aerial surveys.

 Automated techniques